-Priebus' standing questioned anew as Scaramucci launches attack
+Priebus' standing questioned as Scaramucci launches attack

 The next morning, Anthony Scaramucci insisted that wasn't what he was saying.
 But in the course of a remarkable, prolonged telephone interview on CNN, the impression of a feud was only confirmed.

+Divides among White House staffers are hardly new, but the openness with which Scaramucci described his tensions with Priebus marks a brazen split with past attempts to downplay reports of infighting.
+It's led to new speculation about Priebus' future, which has been a lingering subtext of Trump's administration since he entered the White House in January.

+"I don't know if this is reparable or not," Scaramucci said of his relationship with Priebus on CNN.
+"That will be up to the President."

 "We have had odds.
-We have had differences," Scaramucci said, before turning to a Biblical comparison that left little doubt of the acrimony.
+We have had differences," Scaramucci went on, before turning to a Biblical comparison that left little doubt of the acrimony.

 "When I said we were brothers from the podium, that's because we're rough on each other.
 Some brothers are like Cain and Abel," he said, referring to the Old Testament story of fratricide.
 "Other brothers can fight with each other and get along.
 I don't know if this is reparable or not.
 That will be up to the President."